 The relationship between equipment hirers and suppliers go beyond the signed contract.
 Project managers have the responsibility to nurture their organisation’s relationship with their plant or equipment suppliers since this will help in the timely completion of a construction project and a good relationship between the two parties could help reduce the risks of a misunderstanding.

-Managing external equipment or plant hire can be a handful at times since it’s another added team to manage, but it can be easily done with strategic effort from project managers and their internal team.
+Managing external equipment or plant hire can be a handful at times since it’s another added team to manage, but it can be easily done with strategic efforts from project managers and their internal team.

 So how can you effectively manage an external hire?
 Here are a few quick tips to help you out.